lilyeap/AI-15-Puzzle-Search/README.md

-spring 2024 assignments
+spring 2024 assignments \n
-professor Piotr
+professor Piotr \n

+using BFS, IDDFS, and A* search to solve 15-Puzzle